kristianmandrup/schema-to-yup/Readme.md

 You can pass an `errMessages` object in the optional `config` object argument with key mappings for your custom validation error messages.

-Internally the validator error messages are resolved with the instance method `valErrMessage` (from `Mixed` class)
+Internally the validator error messages are resolved via an instance of the `ErrorMessageHandler` calling the `valErrMessage` method.

 ```js
   notOneOf() {